 1. Are the site's methods of funding and services provided addressed in the LWDA's primary (umbrella) MOU?
-If not, are they addressed in a separate MOU? ☐Yes ☐No 2.
-Does the MOU describe the method in which the present required partner programs deliver services at the site? $ \Box {\sf Yes} \Box {\sf No} $ 3.
-Does the MOU identify how the one-stop operator will coordinate service delivery? $\Box$ Yes $\Box$ No 4.
-Does the MOU address how the site is integrated into the LWDA's one-stop service delivery system? $\Box$ Yes $\Box$ No 5.
+If not, are they addressed in a separate MOU? □Yes □No 2.
+Does the MOU describe the method in which the present required partner programs deliver services at the site? \Box Yes \Box No 3.
+Does the MOU identify how the one-stop operator will coordinate service delivery? $\Box {\sf Yes} \Box {\sf No}$ 4.
+Does the MOU address how the site is integrated into the LWDA's one-stop service deliver system? \Box Yes \Box No 5.
 Does the MOU describe how program integration is achieved and how the costs of these services will be funded? $\Box {\sf Yes} \Box {\sf No}$ 6.
-Does the MOU include an infrastructure funding agreement that ensures each present required partner contributes a proportionate share of infrastructure costs? $\Box$ Yes $\Box$ No 7.
+Does the MOU include an infrastructure funding agreement that ensures each present required partner contributes a proportionate share of infrastructure costs? \Box Yes \Box No 7.
 Does the MOU outline the methods for customer referrals between partners and between sites? $ \Box {\rm Yes} \Box {\rm No} $ 8.
 Does the MOU have an amendment provision? □Yes □No 9.
 How often does the board review and renew the MOU?
 (MOU must be renewed at least once every three years.)
-10 .
-What is the date of the last renewal or the initial execution date?
+10 .What is the date of the last renewal or the initial execution date?
 11 .
-Is there a process for periodic reconciliation of the Infrastructure Funding Agreement? $\hfill\Box {\rm Yes} \hfill \square {\rm No}$ 12 .
-Is the duration of the MOU defined? □Yes □No
+Is there a process for periodic reconciliation of the Infrastructure Funding Agreement? ☐Yes ☐No 12 .
+Is the duration of the MOU defined?

-13. Does the MOU cover the period of time in which the infrastructure funding agreement is effective?☐ Yes ☐ No 14.
+13. Does the MOU cover the period of time in which the infrastructure funding agreement is effective? □Yes □No 14.
 Does the MOU describe the process for the parties to resolve disputes? ☐Yes ☐No Notes: